garyfleming/the-board-whisperer/README.md

 At this point in Agile's lifecycle, many teams have switched to using a Kanban Board.
 Some are simple, three-column trackers; others are considerably more involved.
 Yet, many teams don't know how to stop for a moment and _listen_ to their board.
 It's gently trying to nudge them about the changes that it needs to make them a better team.
 Come along and learn how we can go from simple to just complicated enough, smoothly.

+## 100 char version

+Many teams have switched to using a Kanban Board.
+Learn how to use them effectively and easily.

+## Key Outcomes

+* You'll get to understand how a kanban board evolves over time, going from simple to complicated.
+* You'll see a number of common pitfalls when using boards to manage work.
+* You'll get to see a number of ways to improve your team, their intercommunication, and your product at the same time.

 ## Video

 There are several recordings of this talk available